LandSandBoat/lsb-wiki/How-to-script-a-Mob.md

 ## Listeners
 `TODO`

+`mixins` are all based around listeners, highly recommended you look at them for guidance.

 Listeners fire a callback once the trigger has been executed.
 The list of triggers is very similar (but not the same) as the available Lua functions
 ```lua
 mob:addListener("SPAWN", "SPAWN_IDENTIFIER_STRING", function(mob)